edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: neq: anytype != anytype -> bool

-    Compares two values of :eql:type:`anytype` for inequality.
+    Compares two values of compatible types for inequality.

     This results in a :eql:type:`bool`: